 High-Volume Crown Wavy Shag

 If volume is your goal, this version concentrates the shortest, choppiest layers at the crown to build serious lift exactly where hair tends to fall flat.
 The high-volume crown gives the whole shape height and presence, and the waves keep it from looking stiff.
-It is especially flattering on fine hair that needs the appearance of fullness.
-Here is how to ask for it.
+Fine hair reads noticeably fuller once the crown carries this much lift.

 - Ask for short, stacked crown layers to build the lift.